dschmenk/PLASMA/README.md

 done
 ```

 Three tools are required to build and run this program: **plasm**, **acme**, and **plvm**.
 The PLASMA compiler, **plasm**, will convert the PLASMA source code (usually with an extension of .pla) into an assembly language source file. **acme**, the portable 6502 assembler, will convert the assembly source into a binary ready for loading.
 To execute the module, the PLASMA portable VM, **plvm**, can load and interpret the bytecode.
 The same binary can be loaded onto the target platform and run there with the appropriate VM.
-On Linux/Unix from lawless-legends/PLASMA/src, the steps would be entered as:
+On Linux/Unix from PLASMA/src, the steps would be entered as:

 ```
 ./plasm -AM < hello.pla > hello.a
-acme --setpc 4094 -o HELLO.REL hello.a
+acme --setpc 4094 -o HELLO hello.a
-./plvm HELLO.REL
+./plvm HELLO
 ```

 The computer will respond with:

 ```
-Load module HELLO.REL
+Load module HELLO
 Hello, world.
 ```